A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 First Course: Warm Spanish Food for Christmas

-8. Seafood
+11. Seafood

-Seafood plays a major role in the Spanish kitchen.
-Whether we talk about traditional or modern dishes, it is difficult to imagine that meals, especially in Southern Spain, don’t have one or more seafood ingredients.
+Whether I talk about traditional or modern dishes, it is difficult to imagine that meals, especially in Southern Spain, don’t have one or more seafood ingredients.

-A traditional Christmas lunch in Catalonia wouldn’t be complete without warm soup known as Sopa de galets.
-There is more than one way to prepare Sopa de galets, so you can choose if you’d like to use only vegetables or meat, or both.
+There is more than one way to prepare Sopa de galets, so you can choose if you’d like to use only vegetables, meat, or both.

-Make sure you eat it warm as it is the way they eat it in Catalonia.
+Make sure you eat it warm, as it is the way they eat it in Catalonia.
 It’s one of the best Spanish Christmas food from this region.

-10. Cured Ham Croquettes
+13. Cured Ham Croquettes

 Croquettes are another example of typical Spanish food, and the number of variations in recipes is enormous.